-To select fixtures used in a playback or palette, press Fixture, [Select If] then the palette or playback button.
+To select fixtures used in a playback or palette, press Select If then the palette or playback button.
 (The Fixture button is at the top left of the numeric keypad and may be labelled Channel on older consoles.)

-You can also use Select If with the @ and Through buttons on the numeric keypad to select fixtures set to a particular intensity.

-- @X: fixtures set to intensity X

-- @ Through X: fixtures with intensity 0 X

-- @ X Through: fixtures with intensity X Full
+You can also use Select If with the @ and Through buttons on the numeric keypad to select fixtures set to a particular intensity. @X: fixtures set to intensity X @ Through X: fixtures with intensity 0 - X @ X Through: fixtures with intensity X - Full

-- @ X Through Y: fixtures with intensity between X and Y

-- @@: fixtures with intensity above 0.
+@ X Through Y: fixtures with intensity between X and Y@@: fixtures with intensity above 0.

-Intensity levels may be input as 0-9 or 00-99 depending on the User Setting [Channel Levels Set In].
+Intensity levels may be input as 0-9 or 00-99 depending on the User Setting [Channel Levels Set In] (see section 12.3.3 on page 196).

-4.1.11 Attribute groups - IPCGBES-FX
+4.1.12 Attribute groups - IPCGBES-FX